rafantinel/cookway-app/README.md

 ### Database Tables

-- users
+- users - contains users' email and password hash
-- cats
+- cats - profile categories
-- types
+- types - types of dishes (entry, main and dessert)
-- dishes
+- dishes - information about the dishes, like name price and description
-- menus
+- menus - information about the menus, like name price and description
-- dishes_m
+- dishes_m - contains all the dishes that are included in menus
-- professionals
+- professionals - information about the created profiles, like phone, name, description and location

 ## Github Repository